Annual canvass

 How we will contact you

-If we do not hold your email address (or if you have not responded to the email) then our Canvassers will be hand delivering letters to households in August and will be asking you to check the information is correct, even if you have recently registered to vote, the house is empty, or people have moved out.
+During October and up until 13 November 2026, our Canvassers will be visiting properties who have not responded to the annual canvass.
+They will be asking you to check the information is correct even if you have recently registered to vote, the house is empty, or people have moved out.

 How to respond online

-If you have been asked to respond, then the quickest and easiest way is online.
+If you have been asked to respond, the quickest and easiest way is online.

 Respond to the annual canvass